scmscomb/scmscomb.github.io/index.md

 <details>
   <summary>Abstract</summary>
-Abstract: What does it mean for a structure to be _sparse_ or _dense_?
+What does it mean for a structure to be _sparse_ or _dense_?
 What is the point of differentiating between sparse and dense structures?
 Is there an objective and essential boundary between sparse and dense structures?
 The aim of this talk is to address, at least partially, these questions, from the points of view of model theory, structural graph theory, and theoretical computer science.
 </details>